manansharora/client-categorizer/README.md

 ## Notes
 - Database file is created at `data/client_categorizer.db`.
 - Taxonomy and synonym seed data are loaded idempotently.
-- Manual tag overrides are supported in UI for clients and ideas.
+- Manual tag overrides are supported in UI.